 Characteristics of Gifted, Talented & Creative Adults

-Email Lynne or call 310-828-7121 to have a conversation with her about the benefits of Coaching or Therapy for Gifted Adults
+Email Lynne or Call Lynne at 310-828-7121 to schedule a session, begin coaching or arrange a free phone conversation about the benefits of Coaching or Therapy for Gifted Adults

 The first question gifted adults ask me is, "How do you know I'm gifted?"